ShadowAya/anchor-card/README.md

 ## Disclaimer for Section view users

+- **There's a bug where you can't open entities after using the anchor**
-- If you use section view, the anchor is not a part of the grid and scrolls to the **next card**.
+- The anchor is not a part of the grid and scrolls to the **next card**.
 Keep this in mind and don't put the card last.
 - If you want to edit the anchor card, you have to refresh the page **while inside edit mode**.
 The card won't be visible if you enter edit mode from view for the first time.

 ## Usage